jkempf42/kube-volttron/README.md

 ## Versions

-The following versions of software packages were used to build kube-volttron.
+The following versions of software packages were used to build `kube-volttron`.
 Your mileage may vary if you choose to use different versions:

 - operating system: Ubuntu 20.04